marilyn-n/Asset-Chain/README.md

 This is the capstone project showing a MEAN app.

-## Otline
+## Outline

-This app is a web app which lets the user, for a fee, add a testament to a bespoke blockchain database.
+Asset Chain is a web app which lets the user, for a fee, add a testament to a bespoke blockchain database.

 Assets can be registered as a usual CRUD app in Mongo.